alanjphillips/AccountService/README.md

 - Use BigDecimal type for currency amounts, Int is currently used in this POC to make testing easier
 - Add Currency field to account, transfers, and deposits may be useful for new features
 - Add logging to Routes, Service and DBActor
+- Can be broken down into routes / services / actors / model packages if more are added in the future

 ### Usage and API: